3 Sep 2018, by SydneySchelvis

 October 4, 5, 6 | David Geffen Hall

 The power and beauty of nature come to life in Debussy’s richly evocative seascape — from shimmering light dancing on calm waters to the drama of crashing waves.
-Also, Leila Josefowicz (“ferociously intense playing” — The Guardian) stars in Stravinsky’s "Violin Concerto".
-Louis Andriessen promises to engage you in the compelling musical language of his new work.
+Also, Leila Josefowicz (“ferociously intense playing” — The Guardian) stars in Stravinsky’s "Violin Concerto."
+Louis Andriessen promises to engage you in the compelling musical language of his new work, as he will present the World Premiere of "Agamemnon" during these concerts.

 October 7 | The Appel Room, Jazz at Lincoln Center